joshuahwfwEE/master_axi/README.md

 ###### notice that using bursting will increasing the number of transaction outstanding, something should beware #############

-1. Deal with burst addressing and length calculations.
+1. Deal with burst addressing and length calculations. the number of outstanding means that it can contain the number of responsing in the bus the same time.

     Burst types: Fixed Address:
     If the burst is to or from a fixed address, the maximum allowed burst length is limited to 16 beats.
     Each beat represents a single data transfer of the specified data width

     Burst types: Incremental Addressing:
     If the address increments within the burst, larger burst lengths are permitted, with a maximum burst length of 256 beat are allowed.

-2. Bursts are not allowed to cross 4kB boundaries.
+3. Bursts are not allowed to cross 4kB boundaries.
     what is the axi 4kB boundaries: " each axi brust can not over 4kB, because the minimum page size of axi slave is 4kB "
     the reason is if a single axi brust that is over than 4kB, it may access across different slaves ( because all slave is 4k/1k aligned)